Shikifuyin/AzerothCore-ClassLess-Solo/README.md

 Installation :
 - Make sure you have AIO installed (both server-side and client-side) and AIO addon is enabled in your client.
 - Make sure your SQL server is running and execute ClassLess/SQL/CLCreateTable.sql on your characters DB.
+(Alternatively you can manually add the table by pasting the SQL in your favorite editor, HeidiSQL is a solid choice !)
 - Copy the source files in ClassLess/ELUNA in the eluna script folder of your server, in a subdirectory of your choice (eg. 'ClassLess').
 - Done !